profanity-im/profanity/CONTRIBUTING.md

 If you're in a hurry you can add the `--no-verify` flag when issuing `git push` and the `pre-push` hook will be skipped.

+*Note:* We provide a config file that describes our coding style for clang.
+But due to a mistake on their side it might happen that you can get a different result that what we expect.
+See [here](https://github.com/profanity-im/profanity/pull/1774) and [here](https://github.com/profanity-im/profanity/pull/1828) for details.
+We will try to always run latest clang-format.

 ## Finding mistakes
 Test your changes with the following tools to find mistakes.